Celebrating the year’s most innovative examples of digitally enabled storytelling.

 Columbia’s Digital Dozen for 2015 were selected by members and associates of the Columbia Digital Storytelling Lab:

-- Hilary Brougher, film director and Associate Professor in the Film Program at Columbia University School of the Arts.
+- Hilary Brougher, Associate Professor in the Columbia University School of the Arts Film Program.

-- Ira Deutchman, independent filmmaker and Professor of Applied Practice in the School of the Arts Film Program.
+- Ira Deutchman, Professor of Applied Practice in the School of the Arts Film Program.

-- David K. Park, Dean of Strategic Initiatives at Columbia University, faculty member of Columbia’s Committee for Global Thought, member of the Data Science Institute’s Center for New Media, and fellow at Columbia’s Center for the Management of Systemic Risk.
+- David K. Park, Dean of Strategic Initiatives at Columbia University, Member of Columbia’s Committee for Global Thought and the Columbia Data Science Institute’s Center for New Media, and fellow at Columbia’s Center for the Management of Systemic Risk.

-- Frank Rose, Senior Fellow at the School of the Arts and author of The Art of Immersion: How the Digital Generation Is Remaking Hollywood, Madison Avenue, and the Way We Tell Stories.
+- Frank Rose, Senior Fellow at the School of the Arts and Faculty Director of the executive education seminar Strategic Storytelling.

 - Dennis Tenen, Assistant Professor of English and Comparative Literature and co-founder of Columbia’s Group for Experimental Methods in the Humanities.

-- Paul Woolmington, Senior Fellow at the School of the Arts and CEO of the media agency Canvas Worldwide.
+- Paul Woolmington, Senior Fellow at the School of the Arts.